top of page

 This is a little prototype I made for DBGA Online Blended’s course in Game Design Level 1.

-The objective of the assignemnt was to start learning how to use Unity Engine by re-creating a base prototype from a tutorial and then improve on it by correcting errors, enhancing it however we wanted, and adding a new mechanic, as long as the player’s shape remained that of a sphere.
+The objective of the assignment was to start learning how to use Unity Engine by re-creating a base prototype from a tutorial and then improve on it by correcting errors, enhancing it however we wanted, and adding a new mechanic, as long as the player’s shape remained that of a sphere.

 About Ball Maze Over the Edge: